gravitational/teleport/rfd/0094-kubernetes-node-joining.md

   the other with the proxy role)
 - teleport does not support joining from certs (unless we manually build a valid state)
-- tBot has to dynamically discover how many pods want certs and which certs they need (we don't have a streaming destination API yet)
+- `tbot` has to dynamically discover how many pods want certs and which certs they need (we don't have a streaming destination API yet)
 - pods should have a way to access their specific state:
     - we can't mount a different secret in each pod